Lisawww/out-of-memory/_posts/2025-05-17-debugging-with-streamlit-in-snowflake.md

 tags: [streamlit, snowflake, internal-tools, debugging, devex]
 ---

+# How I Accidentally Built an Internal Debugging Platform

 At some point I just wanted to debug things faster.
+Our telemetry data is all in Snowflake and we copy SQL everywhere to check logs, where I got lazy.

+People at work were building custom debug scripts, one-off queries, tiny apps, random dashboards... but they were all floating around in Slack messages and Google Drive folders.
+Our telemetry data is all in Snowflake, and Streamlit works natively...

-So I built a small Streamlit app inside Snowflake (SiS!).
+So I built a small Streamlit app inside Snowflake (SiS!) to avoid copying SQL the 10th time.

 Then I added a few more pages.
+SiS editor didn't scream but my team member didn't have the courage to touch the giant Python script.

+Then I migrate the app to GitHub for version control.

 Then I wrote a little script so I wouldn’t have to copy-paste commands every time I wanted to deploy it to Snowflake.

 And then—without really planning to—I had built a small internal platform.

----

-## 🛠 The Problem

-People at work were building custom debug scripts, one-off queries, tiny apps, random dashboards... but they were all floating around in Slack messages and Google Drive folders.
-Our telemetry data is all in Snowflake, and Streamlit works natively...

-I made my wishes:
-- A small app to run locally with zero friction
-- Add new tools without rewriting everything
-- A deploy "button" to Snowflake that looks like a pro

 ---